Welcome to our grammar lesson about “Por qué” Vs. “Porque” in Spanish.

-In Spanish, there are 4 terms which sound very similar, yet they have different meanings.
-They are the following:
+In Spanish, there are actually 4 terms which look very similar, yet they have different meanings:

 - Por qué = why